-The amount owing to a subsidiary arose from advances are unsecured, non-interest bearing and repayable on demand.
+The amount owing to a subsidiary arose from advances is unsecured, repayable on demand and bears an effective interest of 4.65% (2017: NIL) per annum.

 (d) Amount owing to holding company

 The amount owing to holding company is trade in nature.